sandiego-ember/ember-cli-101/workshop.md

 module.exports = app.toTree();
 ```

-If you already have `http://localhost:4200/` opened in your browser, you'll see it auto-refresh to reveal our new page.
-If not, go visit `http://localhost:4200/` now.

-The font of our header should have changed.

 **ProTip™** Ember-CLI uses live-reloading to persist changes to the browser without the need of reloading.
+As long as `http://localhost:4200/` is open, you'll see changes immediately.
 Neat!
+However, if you edit `Brocfile.js`, like we just did in this step, you will need to **kill** and **restart** `ember serve`.
+Then refresh `http://localhost:4200/`.

+The font of our header should have changed.

 Now let's add a big header introducing our blog.
 Let's update our `application.hbs` file to add a jumbotron header and wrap our page content in a Bootstrap `container`: